ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 4. For determining the coefficient of restitution, bounce heights, or energy loss during collisions, the initial drop height does not have to be the same each run.
 However, we will want to look at the average across your five runs throughout your calculations, thus you should try to *make each initial drop height the same across runs*.
 5. Press "Reset" on the app to clear any accidental data.
 6. Drop the ball and let 5 times of flight register.
 If your ball knocks into an object or travels too far away, you will have to redo that run.
 Be sure to double check your times and make sure they are monotonically decreasing.
-7. Record these times on a and repeat the procedure for each ball at least 5 times.
+7. Record these times on a spreadsheet and repeat the procedure for each ball at least 5 times.

 :::Question
 Step 4 above claims that the initial ball drop height doesn't have to be exactly the same each run.
 Why is that the case?
 Hint: Review "Newton's Experimental Law".